-The thickness and safety of the ice can wary from place to place, so if you are going onto the unknown area, only go with someone experienced.
+The thickness and safety of the ice can vary from place to place, so if you are going onto an unknown area, only go with someone experienced.

 A good place to get a general understanding of the ice is iskart.no.
 It’s a map covering the whole of Norway.
 However, it’s based on public entries and people can be wrong sometimes.
 And remember that conditions can change quickly.